jgoodhcg/2018-jgood-blog/content/md/posts/2020-09-03-playing-with-vega-lite-pt-1.md

     :chol (s/? blank-or-float?)
     :potassium (s/? blank-or-float?)))
 ```
-            - These specs all use `s/cat` to take a collection of values and turn them into a keyed map.
+These specs all use `s/cat` to take a collection of values and turn them into a keyed map.
 The `s/?` in each keyed predicate means that it matches zero or 1.
 In practice this means that when the spec finds a value for that key it moves on to the next key.

-        - Getting the files ready for processing.
+### Getting the files ready for processing
-            -

 ```clojure
 (def files (->> "/absolute/path/to/files"
                 (clojure.java.io/file)